wlads/reefpoints/source/posts/2015-03-22-tips-for-writing-ember-addons.md

 ## 4. Test your addon

-This one should go without saying but I have seen *way* too many addons out there that are untested. (the generated tests don't count) Please keep in mind that there are people building products that might consume your work.
+This one should go without saying but I have seen *way* too many addons out there that are untested (the generated tests don't count).
+Please keep in mind that there are people building products that might consume your work.
 Untested code is just one more thing that could go wrong in someone's app.
 If unit testing the code is too difficult, at the very